tillarnold/fixed-2d-array/README.md

 ```

 The function will return an array containing the values for the fields marked with an '*'.
 Notice that distance will change what cells count as neighbors.

+### forEach(fn, [, thisArg])
+Executes a provided function once per array element.

+`fn` is the function to execute for each element, taking three arguments:

+  currentValue
+    The current element being processed in the array.
+  index
+    The object index, {x: x, y: y}, of the current element being processed in the 2d array.
+  array
+    The Fixed2DArray that forEach is being applied to.

+  thisArg
+    Optional.
+Value to use as this when executing callback.